koenrane/KR-new-site/content/import/how-low-should-fruit-hang-before-we-pick-it.md

 This obsoletes the lower bound provided by Theorem 6: Individual appearance bounds.

-> [!info] Theorem 10: Order of domination determines order of appearance
+> [!math] Theorem 10: Order of domination determines order of appearance
 > If $\bar{b}$ and $\bar{c}$ both appear in a scaled partition and $\bar{b}$ dominates some $\bar{a}$ before $\bar{c}$ does, then $\bar{b}$ appears before $\bar{c}$.
 >
 > _Proof outline._ For them both to appear, they can't have equal impact but unequal score, nor can they have equal score but unequal impact.
 For similar reasons, $\bar{b}$ must have both less impact and lower score than $\bar{c}$; the converse situation in which they both appear is disallowed by Lemma 3: Constrained impact partitions are more refined.
 Another application of this lemma yields the conclusion. ∎

-> [!info] Theorem 11: Scaled alpha-buffer criterion
+> [!math] Theorem 11: Scaled alpha-buffer criterion
 > Let $\mathcal{P}$ be a scaled impact partition.
 Suppose that there exist no catastrophic plans with impact below ${\color{blue}I}_\text{LB: cat},$ and that, in the corresponding constrained partition (i.e. plans which aren't strictly worse), plans appearing with score in the satisfactory interval $[{\color{Red}u}_\text{LB: sat},{\color{Red}u}_\text{UB: sat}]$ have impact no greater than ${\color{blue}I}_\text{UB: sat}$ (assume that there is at least one plan like this).
 Observe we have the correct bounds
 >
 > $$